-Have you been diagnosed with prediabetes or higher-than-normal blood sugar?
+Have you been diagnosed with prediabetes, have weight gain, or higher-than-normal blood sugar?
 That could be one of the luckiest things that ever happen to you!
 Of course you do not want prediabetes, but your awareness gives you an edge over millions of Americans.
 Consider this:

-More than 84 million other Americans have prediabetes.
+- More than 84 million other Americans have prediabetes, also known as borderline diabetes.

 You are among the few adults who know about their prediabetes and are ready to treat it.
-Not only that, but the most effective treatment for most people with prediabetes is simple.
-It usually involves no medications.
-For most people, obesity management is a highly effective way to treat prediabetes.
+Not only that, but the most effective treatment for most people with prediabetes is simple, usually involving no medications.
+Because prediabetes is likely to be tied with weight gain, obesity management is a highly effective way to treat prediabetes.

 Obesity is all-too-familiar.
 It is having a weight that is disproportionately high compared to your height.
 It is defined as having a body mass index (BMI) over 30.
 You can check your BMI here if you know your height and weight.

-Obesity is a health risk because can change the way your body functions.
-People who are obese have a higher risk for heart disease, hypertension, stroke, kidney disease, certain types of cancer, arthritis, and Alzheimer’s disease.
-Oh – and it is a top risk factor for prediabetes and diabetes.
+Obesity is a health risk because it can change the way your body functions.
+People who are obese have a higher risk for:

 Prediabetes is a condition with abnormally high blood sugar, but not as high as in diabetes.
+Prediabetes is also likely to be tied with weight gain.
 Your doctor may have told you that you have prediabetes if you got one of the following results on a blood test.

 Be sure to ask your doctor for a prediabetes test if you have not had one recently.
 They are inexpensive, easy, and potentially life-saving.

-Insulin Resistance and the Link between Obesity and Prediabetes
+Insulin Resistance and The Link Between Weight Gain and Prediabetes

-Obesity and prediabetes are linked because of a condition called insulin resistance, or reduced sensitivity.
+Obesity, or weight gain, and prediabetes are linked because of a condition called insulin resistance, or reduced sensitivity.
 Obesity is a common cause of insulin resistance.
-Insulin resistance leads to higher blood sugar and prediabetes.
+Insulin resistance leads to higher blood sugar, weight gain and prediabetes.

 The key factor here is insulin.
 Insulin is a hormone that is produced by beta cells in your pancreas.
 It has a few roles in lowering blood sugar or blood glucose.